20+ Best 90s Hairstyles For Men – Back to the Future

 # 7 The Cornrows Hairstyle

-Propagated into popularity by the hip hop culture, this hairstyle was a favourite among many youths especially Black Americans.
+Propagated into popularity by the hip hop culture, this hairstyle was a favorite among many youths especially Black Americans.
 It was a trademark hairstyle among many hip hop artists and basketball players.

 # 8 The Bowl Cut